Kinton and Lanre's story highlights some of the things that would have made their journey so much easier.

 Over the years we have worked very hard to have positive experiences as a family, including days out.
 Over time, with trial and error, we have come to realise the things that Alex does like (e.g. trains and being outside, but not wandering aimlessly around) and does not like (e.g. castles or museums) and we plan around that.
-For example, last summer we went to Devon, choosing a place to stay that had a lot of outside space.
-Whilst there, we went to a garden with a railway, the South Devon Railway, to the seaside, and to Stonehenge.
+For example, last summer we went to Scotland and this summer to Gloucestershire, choosing houses to stay in that had a lot of inside and outside space with things to do on site.

 Mary, Alex’s mother

 Laura’s communication passport has helped her mother plan the best care.